 I choose not to send these notebook home in fear of them getting forgotten.
 However, if you really want to lean into the “word learning is everywhere” mentality, allow students to bring these notebooks home and collect words outside of school!

 Have no fear, I have you techie word lovers covered too 😉!
 Save some trees and make word learning digital with this downloadable, editable Google Slide Interactive Notebook.

-If you have created or found other interactive notebook resources, please share any ideas, tips and tricks in the comments!
+In closing, vocabulary interactive notebooks are the perfect way to get vocabulary words to stick, organize word record keeping and track progress across the year.
+If you have created or found other beneficial interactive notebook resources, please share any ideas, tips and tricks on the comments of this post!

 As always, it’s been a pleasure.
 Until next time, make today meaningful, friends 💕.

-Learn more about Interactive Notebooks from these fantastic educators:
+Learn more about Interactive Notebooks in these related posts: